Nekonyx/scp-sl-logs-parser/README.md

 - Minimum supported game version: 11.0
 - Node.js 18 or newer is required.
-- Deno/bun/browser environments may be supported, but I doesn't target them.
+- Deno/bun/browser environments may be supported, but I don't target them.

 ## Installation